Kanha120/demo/README.md

 #Demo Project README

-This is a simpler readme file
+This is a simpler readme fileAdded another line to README.MD